sagal-lang/pool/pages/specs/clauses.md

 ## Clause Evaluation

 In Sagal, the structure and meaning of a program are built from a stack of clauses, with each clause governed by a grammatical particle.
-These particles determine the function of a clause—whether it acts as data, a variable, a function call, parameter passing, or other logical operations.

 Grammatical particles in Sagal operate much like their counterparts in natural languages, such as prepositions or conjunctions.

 In human languages, some particles are not explicitly written but are understood from context.
-In contrast, Sagal ensures that every aspect of meaning or function is explicitly represented by a grammatical particle, ensuring clarity in both in both the program’s syntax and semantics.
+In contrast, Sagal ensures that every aspect of meaning is explicitly represented by a grammatical particle, which determine the function of a clause—whether it acts as data, a variable, a function call, parameter passing, or other logical operations.

 ### Example